tosmi-ansible/ansible-pipeline-demo/README.md

 Controller that points to the git repository with the feature branch.
 Furthermore we also create a new Job Template that executes code in the feature branch on a number of selected hosts.

+Purpose of this feature environment is to enable code testing on dedicated development hosts.
+For example there is one dev host for every flavor of operating system we use (e.g. RHEL8 and RHEL9).

 ### Creating a new feature